Rudy Boschwitz: Career

+United States Senator

-Boschwitz was elected as a Republican to the United States Senate in November 1978 and appointed on December 30, 1978, to fill the vacancy caused by the resignation of Wendell R. Anderson, who was appointed to fill the seat after Walter Mondale was elected Vice President of the United States in 1976.
+Boschwitz was elected as a Republican to the United States Senate in November 1978 by 255,717 votes.
+He appointed on December 30, 1978, to fill the vacancy caused by the resignation of Wendell R. Anderson, who was appointed to fill the seat after Walter Mondale was elected Vice President of the United States in 1976.
 Boschwitz was well known in Minnesota for operating a "flavored milk" booth at the Minnesota State Fair.

 Boschwitz voted in favor of the Passage of Martin Luther King Jr. Day to establish Martin Luther King Jr. Day as a federal holiday and the Civil Rights Restoration Act of 1987 (as well as to override President of the United States Ronald Reagan's veto).
 He voted to confirm Robert Bork Supreme Court nomination, which failed when Robert Bork was unconfirmed, which was the result of the rejection by the U.S. Senate.

 Boschwitz is known for one of the more interesting campaign buttons in Minnesota politics; the Minnesota Democratic–Farmer–Labor Party alleged that Boschwitz's donors were "fat cats", so Boschwitz's campaign created a "skinny cat" campaign button to be worn by those who had donated less than $100 to his campaign.

-After his 1990 defeat by Paul Wellstone, Boschwitz ran against Wellstone again in 1996 and lost again.
+In 1984, despite Democrat Walter Mondale's narrow victory in the state in the concurrent presidential election, Boschwitz won reelection to a second term, defeating Democratic challenger Joan Growe by 347,082 votes.

+Boschwitz ran for a third term in 1990.
+Despite leading in all polls, he was defeated by Paul Wellstone by 47,624 votes.

+Post Senate Career

 In 1991 he traveled to Ethiopia as the emissary of President of the United States George H. W. Bush.
 The negotiations Boschwitz led in Ethiopia resulted in Operation Solomon.
 Over 14,000 Jewish people were airlifted from Ethiopia to Israel.
 Operation Solomon took twice as many Beta Israel émigrés to Israel as Operation Moses and Operation Joshua combined.

+In 1996 Boschwitz tried to regain his former seat.
+On the campaign trail he accused Wellstone of supporting flag burning, and called him "embarrassingly liberal" and "Senator Welfare".
+On November 5, 1996, Boschwitz lost again to Wellstone, this time by 197,236 votes.

 Boschwitz was a top "Bush Pioneer" in 2000, raising $388,193, and a "Bush Ranger" in 2004, raising at least $200,000 for former Governor of Texas George W. Bush's campaign fund in that election cycle.

 In 2005, Bush named Boschwitz as the United States Ambassador to the United Nations Commission on Human Rights, which met at the U.N. in Geneva.